9mm Handguns & Pistols

 Why Choose a 9mm Handgun?

-Whether you call it the 9mm Luger pistol, 9mm Parabellum Handgun, 9mm NATO revolver, 9-millimeter pee shooter, or just plain 9mm, 9x19mm ammunition is the most popular cartridge for handguns in the United States and the world for a reason.
 Over 60% of law enforcement agencies currently use 9mm handguns for concealed carry or full-size patrol.
 At the same time, 9mms are the best, most common concealed carry caliberfor civilians in the United States.

-9mm handguns are also very versatile in the types of ammunition they can house, ranging from full metal jacket ammo to hollow-point rounds, making them great for practice and potent for self-defense purposes alike.
+9mm handguns are also versatile in the types of ammunition they can house, ranging from full metal jacket ammo to hollow-point rounds, making them great for practice and potent for self-defense purposes alike.

 DEGuns offers the largest selection of high-quality 9mm pistols and handguns on the web.
 From concealed carry handguns, self-defense revolvers, 9mm compact guns to full size 9mm pistols, we provide detailed features and specifications for each weapon so you can find which firearm works best for your needs.